 3. Area chart

-Area charts is a variant of the line chart where the area between axis and the line has a fill to show volume.
+Area charts are a variant of the line chart where the area between axis and the line has fill to show volume.

 When displaying two measures like here, the real focus is on the area between the two charts.

 When you work with a large number of data points, use an area chart that also shows actual values as well as deviations in the form of an area between the two values.
 This is something where Zebra BI shines with its focus on variances.

 Even though visualizations are great, sometimes you cannot achieve your goals without a table.
 Power BI includes a table visualization which is what you would expect: rows and columns that can contain headers.

 Tables are great for quantitative data with multiple values for a single category.
 We believe tables are so powerful, we created a separate visual - Zebra BI Tables.
 They include variances, rows that can be expanded or collapsed, subtotals and hierarchies.

 Here is an example of an income statement done in Zebra BI Tables: